mosaicml/llm-foundry/scripts/data_prep/README.md

 Where `--path` can be a single json file, or a folder containing json files, and split the intended split (hf defaults to train).

 ## Converting a finetuning dataset
-Using the `convert_finetuning_dataset.py` script you can run a commandsuch as:
+Using the `convert_finetuning_dataset.py` script you can run a command such as:

 ```bash
 python convert_finetuning_dataset.py --dataset ""Muennighoff/P3"" \